-Over 8 million convertible car seats were sold last year alone, but according to our research over 50% of new parents are not happy with their convertible car seat purchase decision.
-And that's why we do the research to make our car seat buying guides!
+Over 8 million convertible car seats were sold last year alone, but according to our research only about half of new parents are happy with their convertible car seat purchase decision!
+That's a problem, and our reviews are here to help!

 Here are the Best Convertible Car Seats of 2018:

-PROS: Rear-facing to 50 pounds, Large overall weight range (4-65 pounds), No-rethread harness, Side impact protection, Steel-reinforced frame, EPS energy-absorbing foam, Superior crash test performance, Comfortable, Easy to use, Approved for air travel, Relatively low price (about $150 to $200).
+PROS: Rear-facing all the way up to 50 pounds, Large overall weight range (4-65 pounds), No-rethread harness, Side impact protection, Steel-reinforced frame, EPS energy-absorbing foam, Superior crash test performance, Comfortable, Easy to use, Approved for air travel, Relatively low price (about $150 to $200).

-CONS: No booster mode, Big and heavy, Confusing range of models at different stores.
+CONS: No booster mode, Big and heavy, A confusing range of models at different stores.